polwayne/serverless-template/README.md

 ## Deploy

-In order to deploy the you endpoint simply run
+In order to deploy simply run

 ```bash
 serverless deploy